perfguru87/panopticum/README.md

 - Integration with git: number of commits per last weeks
 - Integration with git: number of contributors per last weeks
 - Integration with git: overall activity
-- Integration with JIRA: number of bugs per last weeks
+- Integration with JIRA: number of bugs per last weeks/months
 - Integration with JIRA: number of open bugs, tasks
-- Export components dependency graph (all, selected components)
+- Dashboard with components dependency graph (all, selected components)
 - Components diagram (all, selected components)
-- Integration with ADN (auto documentation)
+- Integration with Confluence (auto documentation)
 - Custom attributes/tags on components and search
 - Integrate with git repo: scan libraries dependencies in source code
-- Integrate with publically available product build system: propogate component version and link it with Product version
+- Integrate with build systems: propogate component version and link it with Product version
 - True Single-page-application
 - Correlation map between component rating and number of bugs in production
 - Link to language docs